 Another important health benefit of sweet violet is its vasodilatory effect on blood vessel, thereby reducing the pump pressure of your heart and veins.
-Sweet violet also protects the heart through its antidyslipidemic activity against serum and plasma cholesterol levels, including reduction of low density lipoprotein, and triglyceride.
+Sweet violet, like blue oyster mushroom, also protects the heart through its antidyslipidemic activity against serum and plasma cholesterol levels, including reduction of low density lipoprotein, and triglyceride.
 Good thing is that it also increases high density lipoprotein, which is essential for your heart health and for suppressing hypertension.

 Sweet violet possess neuroprotective effects

 Sweet violet also protects the brain from cerebral ischemia and induced neuronal cell death due to oxidative damage.
 Cerebral ischemia occurs when there is a blockage of blood flow to the brain.